pongo-pygmaeus/enumerables_practice/README.md

   counter += 1
 end
 ```
-In the above case our the program outputs
+In the above case the program outputs
 ```
 I laughed hard at 'All's Well That Ends Well'
 I laughed hard at 'As You Like It'